-Brad Dokken is editor of the Herald's Northland Outdoors section and also works as a copy editor and page designer.
+Brad Dokken is a reporter and editor of the Herald's Sunday Northland Outdoors pages.
 Dokken joined the Herald company in November 1985 as a copy editor for Agweek magazine and joined the Herald staff in 1989.
 He worked as a copy editor in the features and news departments before becoming outdoors editor in 1998.
 He also writes a blog called Compass Points.
 A Roseau, Minn., native, Dokken is a graduate of Bemidji State University.

 - Member for

 - 4 years 11 months

 Shawn Hennings had the kind of fishing adventure few American anglers ever get the chance experience earlier this month, when he fished Russia's Ivankovo Reservoir on the Volga River north of Moscow as a member of the U.S. team competing in the World Predator Fishing Championship.
 Hennings, 46, of Hillsboro, N.D., and his three USA Predator Team partners—Brett Ericksen of Illinois, Nate Winters of Wisconsin and team captain Ben Blegen of Minnesota—finished 12th out of 13 countries that competed in the Sept.
 2-3 event, won by a team from Romania.

 Barring a drastic change in weather patterns, dry conditions will play into hunting strategies this fall for duck and goose hunters, especially those who prefer hunting over water.
 The regular duck and goose seasons open Saturday, Sept.
 23 in North Dakota and Minnesota.
 The first week of North Dakota's season is open to residents only; nonresidents can hunt beginning Sept.
 30.